zivong/jekyll-theme-hydure/_posts/2021-04-04-introduction.md

 tags: [jekyll, pure]
 ---

-Hydure is a concise two-column blog theme for jekyll.
+Hydure is a concise two-column blog theme for Jekyll.
 It is built on the [Pure.css](https://github.com/pure-css/pure) framework.

 This demo site was last updated {{ site.time | date: "%B %d, %Y" }}.